mrdkaizer/cs605-labs/optane/README.md

   }
 ] -->

-To configure the NVDIMM as a block device, type the following commands:
+To configure the NVDIMM as a block device, type the following command:

 ```
 $ sudo ndctl create-namespace --force --reconfig=namespace3.0 --mode=sector